Magnesium: Production quantities

 World production was approximately 1,100 kt in 2017, with the bulk being produced in China (930 kt) and Russia (60 kt).
 The United States was in the 20th century the major world supplier of this metal, supplying 45% of world production even as recently as 1995.
-Since the Chinese mastery of the Pidgeon process the US market share is at 7%, with a single US producer left: US Magnesium, a Renco Group company in Utah born from now-defunct Magcorp.
+Since the Chinese mastery of the Pidgeon process the US market share is at 7%, with a single US producer left as of 2013: US Magnesium, a Renco Group company located on the shores of the Great Salt Lake.

 In September 2021, China took steps to reduce production of magnesium as a result of a government initiative to reduce energy availability for manufacturing industries, leading to a significant price increase.